Tiger’s nest Bhutan, Guide to Hiking in Paro Taktsang

 • Slow and steady is the ideal pace for any trek or hike.
 You’ll gain elevation very fast.
 Hence, you may feel short of breath.
 Make sure to rest when necessary.
 Thus, climb at your own pace.
 Paro Taktsang is a monastery along with many religious statues and monks around.
 You must follow the dress etiquette in mind.
 Avoid shorts, T-shirts, sleeveless tops, etc. As the ticket counter only opens at 7:00 am, you are the urge to verify with your guide for confirmation of time.

 You’ll need to remove shoes, hats, caps, and sunglasses before entering the temples and monastery.
 You need to put on comfortable boots with ankle support, which makes for a pleasant walk.
 Wearing slippers will make you hard to walk.
 Wear thicker darker shocks.
 Sweater or summer jackets should be carried with yourself to protect yourself from the wind.
 You’ll need to store your bags, cameras, mobile phones in lockers right before you enter the monastery.
 The tour vehicles can only stop at the car park at the valley base.
-The only ways up from the car park are by foot or on an animal.
 At the Monastery entrance, you need to keep the belongings, including mobile phones in a locker.
 So carry lock and keys to lock the locker.

 • You will find the cafeteria mid-way.
 The animal ride will take you till here.
 From here, you need to walk.
 You can also have lunch or rest here.

 • Having a walking stick with you for the hike is a great idea.
 The walking sticks will help you with balance, especially for the downhill climb.

 • Bringing some snacks or energy bars will be helpful in replenishing energy during the hike.

 Physical Fitness and Health Condition